Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 If China seizes Taiwan, it puts an even bigger squeeze on that.

-Um Arizona's bringing back a few semiconductor plants, TSMC and Intel are bringing plants into Phoenix, Arizona, which is great.
+TSMC and Intel are bringing plants into Phoenix, Arizona, which is great.

-But I think we just need to do more of that, which is still consistent with free markets, right?
+I think we just need to do more of that, which is still consistent with free markets, right?

 I want markets to be as free as possible domestically.

-But I'm a free market guy domestically, we just can't pretend that the so-called free trade where we just ship all of our productive capacity overseas will work because it just leaves us vulnerable.
+We just can't pretend that the so-called free trade where we just ship all of our productive capacity overseas will work because it just leaves us vulnerable.

 Pretty soon you need to make stuff here at home and you can't do it.

-Um and we can't leave ourselves that defenseless.
+And we can't leave ourselves that defenseless.

-So, where can people find you, support you, follow you?
+So where can people find you, support you, follow you?

-Yeah, go to uh Blakemasters.com and sign up to volunteer if you've got some time, you know, donate a few bucks if you've got some money.
+Yeah, go to blakemasters.com and sign up to volunteer if you've got some time.

-You'll be able to donate with Bitcoin, so that's cool.
+You'll be able to donate with Bitcoin.

-So I think we've run out of room to play defense, and the future of America is determined in 2022 and 2024.
+So I think we've run out of room to play defense and the future of America is determined in 2022 and 2024.

 Well, thank you so much for coming on the show.